Lübeck Airport

 Lübeck Airport (IATA: LBC, ICAO: EDHL) is a minor German airport located 8 km south of Lübeck, the second-largest city in the state of Schleswig-Holstein, and 54 km northeast of Hamburg.
-It is the secondary airport for the Hamburg Metropolitan Region, after the much bigger Hamburg Airport, and is used for domestic and some occasional charter flights.
+It is the secondary airport for the Hamburg Metropolitan Region, after the much bigger Hamburg Airport, and is used for a limited number of international and some occasional charter flights.
 The airport was therefore sometimes called "Hamburg Lübeck" for marketing purposes.

 History

 Early years

 The construction of the airport began in 1916 and was completed in 1917 when it started its operations as a military airfield.
 At the end of World War I the airfield was shut down.
 In 1933 it was re-opened and extended by the Luftwaffe.
 During the Berlin Blockade after World War II, the Royal Air Force flew coal to Berlin and refugees to West Germany using Douglas Dakota aircraft.